 The latter is clearly the more impactful sentence.
 By expressing benefits first, you place the most important aspect of the feature at the forefront.
 The feature itself is inconsequential compared with the quantifiable value it can bring to the buyer.

 4. Review Early

 Reviews are vital to success in the tendering process however we find that they rarely occur often enough.
-Most of our clients will perhaps have their bids reviewed once at the very end, however we generally argue that this approach is almost completely useless.

 Instead, try having your bid reviewed earlier.
 We generally recommend directly after the structuring stage as the best time to review.
 Having a fresh pair of eyes read your plan and structure will allow for omissions or erroneous inclusions to be highlighted and fixed.
 This style of review is guaranteed to increase the value that your proposal offers.